13 Underrated U.S. National Parks You Really Should Visit This Year

 West Virginia

-In early 2021, “the New River Gorge, formerly a national river, was upgraded to a national park and preserve,” reported Sarah Buder, making this West Virginia park the newest in the United States.
-With 1.6 million visitors in 2021, it’s the most visited park on our list (and the 17th most visited national park overall)—yet is still freshly on many outdoor enthusiasts’ radar.
+In early 2021, the New River Gorge, formerly a national river, became a national park and preserve, making this West Virginia park the newest in the United States.
+With 1.7 million visitors in 2023, it’s the 17th most visited park—yet it’s still freshly on many outdoor enthusiasts’ radar.

 How to visit

 New River Gorge is an hour-long drive from Charleston, West Virginia.
-If you’re spending the night, there are several campgrounds within the park.
-Outside the park, you’ll find some additional camping options at privately owned campgrounds, like those at cyclist-friendly Arrowhead Bike Farms.
+To spend the night, pick one of several campgrounds within the park.
+Outside the park, you’ll find additional camping options at privately owned campgrounds, such as the cyclist-friendly Arrowhead Bike Farms.

 Diablo Lake in North Cascades National Park surrounded by evergreens and mountains